Using Competitive Research to Drive Marketing Strategy

 Who else in the marketplace is offering similar products and services?

-What alternatives do customers have for solving the problem that my company solves?
+What alternatives do customers have to solve the problem my company solves?

-What unmet needs exist that my company could serve?
+What unmet needs does my company not currently serve?

 Example: If you do a Google search for executive coaches, Korn Ferry and BetterUp are at the top of your search.
-Both are huge organizations with big marketing departments paid to study the marketplace and convert prospects into clients.
-Their websites can be an example of what you should do to market your business.
-Both have bold images, clear messaging, and direct paths consumers can follow to learn more about their company.
+Both are huge organizations with large marketing departments tasked with studying the marketplace and converting prospects into clients.
+Their websites can serve as an example of how to market your business.
+Both have bold images, clear messaging, and direct paths for consumers to learn more about their companies.

 What AI Tool do you use for research?